Wologman/Python_Notes/VS Code for Python.md

+I'm only persevering with this because sometimes it's handy to setup VScode on somebody else's system if they don't have a subscription to PyCharm.
+VScode is lightweight and free.
+Otherwise, just use PyCharm, I don't think VScode is worth the hassle at the moment for anything serious, Especially on Windows, where it seems to run into Conda issues as well..

+But it's a simple light weight way to show a client a Jupyter notebook.
+That's something the free version of PyCharm doesn't do, and it's a bit less overhead than installing the full Anaconda.

 #### Key ideas in this page:
 - .VSCode is probably not worth the effort if you need to use environment variables, or project specific python paths from out side the root folder.